sungeunbae/mapplot/README.md

 `--contours` can be added along size `--points` or `--surface`.
 While `--categorical` can not be mixed with others

 Choose a drawing mode, and stick to default values.
-See the initial output, and exploring all the options to best-suit your plotting requirements.
+See the initial output, and explore all the options to best-suit your plotting requirements.

 ```
 positional arguments: